SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/ui/blogic-screen-elements/Select Slevel.md

 ---
 title: Select Slevel
-path: /Blogic/Screen Elements/Select Slevel
+uid: blogic_select_slevel
-sortOrder: 76
+sortOrder: 19
 ---

-This element is a dropdown containing the available security levels (internal and external).
+This element is a drop-down containing the available security levels (internal and external).

-###The following configuration values are available:###
+## Functions

+### toIntger()

- - `toIntger()`: will return 1 for internal or 2 for external.
+Return 1 for internal or 2 for external.

+### setValue()

- - `setValue()` sets the value, 1 for internal or 2 for external.
+Sets the value, 1 for internal or 2 for external.